5 Push Notification Best Practices to Skyrocket App User Engagement

 5. Don’t overwhelm your users with multiple push notification messages

-Excess of anything is bad.
-However good and relevant your push notifications be, you do not want to bombard your users with too many push notifications.
 You could be running a number of distinct marketing campaigns, but if the recipient user base is the same, it is extremely critical that you limit the number of campaigns a user receives.

 Identify a cap that suits your user the most.
-A news and media app needs to send more number of push notifications to its users (to keep them updated) as compared to a music or travel app.
+A news and media app needs to send more push notifications to its users (to keep them updated) as compared to a music or travel app.
 Also, keep optimizing the cap through a process of data-driven experimentation and testing.

-If you are an e-commerce brand, your users would not mind getting frequent push notifications during a sale period.
-This is precisely where Frequency Capping becomes a valuable tool, helping you orchestrate multi-channel customer journeys without having to worry about flooding users’ phones and inboxes with too much content.
+If you are an ecommerce brand, your users would not mind getting frequent push notifications during a sale period.
+This is precisely where frequency capping becomes a valuable tool, helping you orchestrate multi-channel customer journeys without having to worry about flooding users’ phones and inboxes with too much content.

 Build a Push Notification Strategy that Wins